 We have certain long-term real estate lease commitments carrying future obligations for non-cancelable lease payments.
-Reductions in our workforce and the restructuring of operations since fiscal 2002 have resulted in the need to consolidate certain of these leased facilities, located primarily in Northern California, for which we recorded excess facilities charges of approximately \$0.9 million in the first quarter of fiscal 2004, \$9.6 million in fiscal 2003 and \$25.4 million during fiscal 2002.
-For more information, see Note 6 of Notes to Condensed Consolidated Financial Statements.
-We continue to attempt to sublease certain of these facilities and may obtain sublease income to offset the carrying costs of these facilities.
+Reductions in our workforce and the restructuring of operations since fiscal 2002 have resulted in the need to consolidate certain of these leased facilities, located primarily in Northern California, for which we recorded excess facilities charges of approximately \$6.5 million in fiscal 2004, \$9.6 million in fiscal 2003 and \$25.4 million in fiscal 2002.
+For more information, see Note 6 of Notes to these Condensed Consolidated Financial Statements.
+We continue to attempt to sublease certain of these facilities and have estimated the amount of sublease income to offset the carrying costs of these facilities when establishing our excess facilities charges.
 However, we may not be able to sublease these facilities at the times or on the terms we anticipated when we took the excess facilities charge and therefore if the market does not improve, we may incur additional charges in the future.
 In addition, we may incur additional charges for excess facilities as a result of additional reductions in our workforce or future restructuring of operations.
 We will continue to be responsible for all carrying costs of these facilities until such time as we can sublease these facilities or terminate the applicable leases based on the contractual terms of the lease agreements, and these costs may have an adverse effect on our business, operating results and financial condition.